 Some of the other causes of thyrotoxicosis are factitious thyrotoxicosis, struma ovarii, pituitary adenomas and chorionic gonadotropin-secreting tumors.

-Factitious thyrotoxicosis is due to increased intake of exogenous thyroid hormone giving a picture of primary thyrotoxicosis with raised T3 and T4 and suppressed TSH.
-But the radioisotope uptake will be decreased.
+Factitious thyrotoxicosis is due to increased intake of exogenous thyroid hormone, which gives a picture of primary thyrotoxicosis with raised T3 and T4 and suppressed TSH.
+However, the radioisotope uptake will be decreased.